 In this blog, we’ll get (literally) into the weeds, down to the smallest wildflower.
 We are also concerned with our broader social-political relationship, and may examine how social movements and legislation affect our common home.
 Scaling up, we’ll try to consider the cosmic scale of our ecological relationships as well.

-I hope to update weekly… and at a bare minimum of 3 times each month.
+I hope to update a few times each month.
 Some posts will be heavily footnoted and referenced, others will be more casual observations.

 Please share, comment, critique, collaborate, and instigate… that’s why we’re here!